barrachi/qtarmsim/README.rst

 -----------------------

-Qt ARMSim can be automatically installed using pip (a tool for installing Python packages), or it can be manually installed.
+Qt ARMSim can be automatically installed using pip (a tool for installing Python packages), or manually.
 Next section shows how to install Qt |~| ARMSim using `pip`, which is the recommended method.
 Section |~| 2.2 shows how to install it manually.
+Finally, Section |~| 2.3 shows how to install a binary package on GNU/Linux (in case there is one available for this version of Qt |~| ARMSim).

 2.1 Using pip (recommended method)